Kyoto Aquarium Complete Guide: A Perfect Location Within Walking Distance of Kyoto Station, Surrounded by Nature

 In this outdoor area of rice fields and vegetable patches, you may spot small fish swimming through waterways during planting season.
 Stroll in the pleasant sunlight and feel the connection between people and waterside life.

-Feel the gentle satoyama (traditional rural landscape) breeze and harmony with nature
+Feel the gentle satoyama (traditional rural landscape) breeze and sense the harmony with nature.

-Feel the gentle satoyama (traditional rural landscape) breeze and harmony with nature
+Feel the gentle satoyama (traditional rural landscape) breeze and sense the harmony with nature.

 Well‑Equipped Facilities—Stress‑Free Even with Small Children

 There are two nursing rooms on the first floor and one on the second.
 Eight diaper‑changing stations and hot‑water sinks for formula are also provided.
-Barrier‑free design with ramps and elevators allows strollers to move around easily, except during very crowded times.
+Barrier‑free design with ramps and elevators keeps stroller movement stress‑free throughout the building.

 Convenient, spotless nursing rooms where you can feed your baby in comfort